nazaninnaghibi/bp-fsd1/README.md

 ![image](https://user-images.githubusercontent.com/55413701/130869349-909395a9-0997-4dd7-bf0f-aecfc795392c.png)

-- Now it can recognize how is the user and immedately displays the name of user on the nav bar, so now user can create a new user, delete and update it, and you can see in
+- Now it can recognize how is the user
+- It can display the name of user on the nav bar
+- Now user can create a new user, delete and update it
-- the console it read api's data from mongodb.
+- console demostrates the api's data from mongodb.
 ![image](https://user-images.githubusercontent.com/55413701/130869494-4c3303e2-5476-4729-b024-ab423606d79c.png)